 In reflecting on the responses, the Executive believes that spatial targeting should only be applied in ESF Priority 1 and the new ERDF Priorities 3 (urban regeneration) and 4 (rural development).
-For ESF Priority 1 and the new ERDF Priority 3, a limited list of Local Authority areas would be defined on the basis of areas set out in existing relevant Scottish strategies and the most deprived areas identified in the Scottish Index of Multiple Deprivation.
+For ESF Priority 1 and the new ERDF Priority 3, a limited list of Local Authority areas would be defined on the basis of the most deprived areas identified in the Scottish Index of Multiple Deprivation and with respect to concentrations of NEET individuals.
 For the new ERDF Priority 4, a limited number of Local Authority areas would be defined using the six-fold urban-rural classification, targeting those Local Authorities with a significant share of their population that are in areas with 'remote rural' or 'accessible rural' areas.
 Both lists would be updated annually to take account of changes in the eligibility criteria.